ARION

 “You understand their technology now?”

 “Once I understood the hexadecimal equivalent of the binary processes they utilize, I was able to tap into and download the voidship’s entire database archive, but only after printing additional data storage units for Arion-1 to contain it.
-I have not yet scanned through it all, but have initially focused my attention on the technical information appropriate to what we need.”
+I have not yet scanned through it all, but have initially focused my attention on two areas of technical information appropriate to what we need.”

 “And what is it we need?”